-Swiss voters set to abolish rental tax but e-ID too close to call
+Swiss voters back e-ID and abolish rental tax

 External Content

-After 2021, Swiss citizens have decided for the second time on a law to introduce a system for electronic proof of identity.
-The first attempt was rejected owing to concerns about data security.
-The main criticism was that the system would be operated by private companies.
-This point has been addressed in the new bill.
-It proposes a system entirely in public hands.
-The bill is supported by both chambers of parliament with a large majority.
+The e-ID bill had been supported by both chambers of parliament with a large majority.
 However, an opposing committee brought up concerns that privacy couldn’t be guaranteed.
 The committee collected over 50,000 signatures for a referendum against the law.
 For that reason, it went to the ballot box.

+Interpreting the close result on Sunday, political scientist Lukas Golder told Swiss public television, SRF, that since the Covid pandemic he had observed a growing mistrust of state solutions, particularly in conservative regions.

+Olga Baranova, secretary general of the CH association, which campaigned in favour of the e-ID, believed the subject remained difficult to grasp for some sections of the population.
+“It’s now essential that the government commits itself to better explaining the challenges of digital technology in our country,” she said.
+She warned that without this effort, Switzerland risked falling further behind in this area.

 >> Here is our explainer on the new e-ID law: